LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 SaaS AI Features

-Use lightweight models for summaries, premium models for reasoning-heavy tasks.
+Use lightweight models for summaries, tagging, and basic automation, and reserve premium models for reasoning-heavy workflows.
+This improves AI inference cost efficiency and scalability.

 Enterprise Knowledge Assistants

-Apply embedding similarity thresholds before invoking high-cost reasoning models.
+Apply embedding similarity thresholds and retrieval filtering before invoking high-cost reasoning models.
+This minimizes unnecessary token spend and improves response precision.

 Multi-Region Deployments

-Combine routing logic with regional API endpoints (US-East, EU-West, Asia-Pacific) to reduce latency and comply with data residency policies.
+Combine model routing with regional API endpoints (US, UK, EU, APAC) to reduce latency, optimize cost by region, and ensure compliance with data residency requirements.

 Technical Definition (AEO-Optimized)